-The only Christmas I was pregnant, my second pregnancy, was not one I spent celebrating with carols and singing and anticipation of things to come.
+The only Christmas I was pregnant, my second pregnancy, was not one I spent celebrating with carols and singing and anticipation of things to come giving cards to my friends using this Christmas SVG designs which are still trendy.
 Instead, I spent the time in a cramped van for two days, and laughing for the first time.

 When I was 19 weeks pregnant, my father-in-law passed away very suddenly and unexpectedly.
 We had all been at my niece’s first birthday party the day before, and the next morning he was dead.

 At that moment, the entire focus of our family changed.
 We were no longer a young family expecting a second child; we were a family in mourning.
 The pregnancy was suddenly so far on the back burner that it wasn’t even cooking!

 The next weeks and months were a muddle of relatives and tears and wakes and a funeral.
 Additionally, my father-in-law owned a business, and it was up to my husband to take it over until it could be sold.
 This meant that my husband had to work his own job for four 10-hour days, and then work his father’s business the other three days for 10 hours each day.
 He was working 70-hour work weeks while mourning his father, trying to support his mother, and expecting a second baby.

 For my part, I was trying to make life as normal as possible for my young son, who had so suddenly lost his beloved grandpa and subsequently very rarely saw his father.
 I never had time to think about the baby on the way.
 I relied on my friends very much: one would watch my son while I went to my OB appointments, another made him a scrapbook of Grandpa.
 Our neighbor boy mowed our lawn.
 I tried my best to think of thoughtful answers to my son’s many questions about Grandpa and death.